dblock/code.dblock.org/_posts/2014/2014-03-02-your-first-cocoapod.markdown

 To learn more about creating a new pod, see `https://guides.cocoapods.org/making/making-a-cocoapod`.
 ```

 This creates an _objc-ngram_ folder with a bunch of files.
-As of now, it’s missing a _Gemfile_, that I have created manually_._
+As of now, it's missing a _Gemfile_, that I have created manually_._

 {% highlight ruby %}
 source 'https://rubygems.org'